Professor Thomas Pinkney MBChB, MD, MMedEd, FRCS

 • Birmingham Centre for Observational and Prospective Studies

 This new unit was established in 2019 and Tom co-leads it with Dr Laura Magill.
-Birmingham Centre for Observational and Prospective Studies (BiCOPS) aims to provide centralised guidance and practical support to groups of researchers coming together to undertake non-randomised prospective research, including large scale national and international clinical snapshot audits and cohort studies.
+The Birmingham Centre for Observational and Prospective Studies (BiCOPS) aims to provide centralised guidance and practical support to groups of researchers coming together to undertake non-randomised prospective research, including large scale national and international clinical snapshot audits and cohort studies.

 • Clinical Research - Grants